Academic Handbook Summer School Policies and Procedures

 1. The University recognises and acknowledges its responsibility to protect the welfare of, and to actively manage potential harm to, children taking part in events and activities at the University.

-2. The University recognises its responsibility to take appropriate action when a child discloses that they are experiencing abuse or neglect, or if staff have a concern about the welfare of a child, and to ensure staff understand what might indicate this and what action to take.
+2. The University recognises its responsibility to take appropriate action when a child discloses that they are experiencing abuse or neglect, or if staff have a concern about the welfare of a child, and to ensure staff and Student Ambassadors understand what might indicate this and what action to take.
+Where an allegation is made about a staff member, the Human Resources Director will consider whether it is appropriate to invoke the Disciplinary Procedure for Staff.
+When an allegation is made about a student, the Student Regulation Resolution Office, on behalf of the Registrar, may consider whether it is appropriate to invoke the Disciplinary Procedure for Students.

-3. The University has appointed a Designated Safeguarding Lead who is responsible for the implementation of this Policy and who will be the person to whom any safeguarding concerns will be reported and who will then discuss and agree the appropriate action to be taken.
-The Designated Safeguarding Lead will have a Deputy who will act in their place when they are on annual leave or otherwise unavailable or if a complaint or concern is raised about them.
+3. The University has appointed a Designated Safeguarding Lead, who is responsible for the implementation of this Policy and to whom any safeguarding concerns will be reported and who will then discuss and agree the appropriate action to be taken.
+The Designated Safeguarding Lead has a Deputy (or other nominee) who acts in their place when they are on annual leave or are otherwise unavailable, or if a complaint or concern is raised about them.
+In the case that both the Designated Safeguarding Lead and the Deputy Designated Safeguarding Lead are off campus or otherwise unavailable, the Designated Safeguarding Lead will have nominated a third trained Safeguarding Officer to whom authority will have been delegated in advance.

 1. Head of Student Support and Development